All Episodes

 Half the country.

-To be sure the monetary loss will be substantial.
+To be sure, the monetary loss will be substantial.

-That's 700 billion dollars ultimately cost.
+That's $700 billion ultimately cost.

-We're gonna get 159 here.
+We're going to get $159 here.

 Taxpayers will not get their money back.

-Borafsky also said this.
+Borofsky also said this.

-I I think we're already seeing the political costs of people losing trust and faith in their government, such as the palpable anger this summer in response to health care requires a certain amount of goodwill to support extremely important and expensive programs like bailouts.
+I think we're already seeing the political costs of people losing trust and faith in their government, such as the palpable anger this summer in response to healthcare.

 How much time left does this guy have?